New River Gorge Scenic Drives

 The New River Gorge Loop Tour Map, reproduced here, is found in the Scenic Drives brochure, which is available at park visitor centers.
 As you travel the highways and side roads, you will get a glimpse of the rich coal heritage of the park and region.

-(Inscription below the map on the lower left) Fayette Station Road-Small exhibits, located at pull-offs along Fayette Station Road, interpret the history of the immediate area, including coal mining, the railroads, and the twin towns of Fayette and South Fayette, which today are known as Fayette Station.
+(Inscription below the map on the lower left) Fayette Station Road-Small exhibits, located at pull-offs along Fayette Station Road, interpret the history of the immediate area, including coal mining, the railroads, and the twin towns of Fayette

-If you drive the Fayette Station Road Auto Tour, allow at least one hour if you plan to stop at all of the exhibits along the
+If you drive the Fayette Station Road Auto Tour, allow at least one hour if you plan to stop at all of the exhibits along the route.

 What is the Coal Heritage Trail?
 It is a 146-mile long journey through southern West Virginia coalfields, between Bluefield and Fayetteville.
 The route takes motorists past many physical remnants of the coal boom that furthered the industrialization of America.
 The corridor was designated a National Scenic Byway in 1998, one of the many routes across America that showcase this land.